What to Wear to a Spartan Race

 by Nathan Oliver

 For a lot of first-time racers, deciding to run a Spartan Race is an overwhelming undertaking.
 Thoughts race through your mind - “How long is the course?”, “How high are the climbs?”, “Can I do this?”
 A lack of experience makes it very difficult to reach decisions with any kind of confidence.
-One of the more difficult choices without that base of knowledge is, “What do I wear?”
+With this lack of experience comes a difficult question: “What do I wear?”
 Luckily, deciding what to wear to your first Spartan Race is much easier than climbing that first massive hill.

 Dress for Success at Your Next Spartan Race